 Phase 2: Senescence clearance — the most experimental phase, handled honestly

 - Quercetin and fisetin are plant flavonoids studied for senolytic effects, available as supplements, with comparatively modest risk — but human longevity data is still thin.
+The clearest human result so far, a nine-patient study that did measurably reduce senescent-cell markers, used quercetin paired with prescription dasatinib, not quercetin alone.

 The honest takeaway: most of the proven benefit at this stage comes from the unglamorous basics — and fasting plus exercise drive a good deal of natural cellular cleanup without any prescription risk at all.